SumaMe-03/Assignments/MC/exp4/readme.md

 8. Click on Output
 9. Create HEX file
 10. Open SST Flash
+11. Options -> COM4 (what com is there)
-11. Click on Connect
+12. Click on Connect
-12.  dwlnoad/run
+13.  dwlnoad/run
-13. Choose hex file from objects
+14. Choose hex file from objects
-14. Run code
+15. Run code